 Warming up breast milk needs to be done efficiently and carefully, especially if you are wanting to use frozen breast milk.

-If your milk is frozen, you can easily defrost it in the fridge, but remember to use it within 24 hours after defrosting.
+- If your milk is frozen, you can easily defrost it in the fridge – just remember to use it within 24 hours after defrosting.

 If you need to defrost your milk more quickly, hold the container under a cool running tap and gradually increase the temperature of the water to heat the milk to a safe feeding temperature.
 Alternatively, immerse the container in a bowl of warm water.
 If the water has become cold before the milk has defrosted, take the milk out and reheat the water if necessary.

 Once you’ve heated your milk, gently swirl the milk before testing the temperature.
 Mixing will also redistribute the cream into the milk as stored milk will separate into a cream and milk layer.
 Avoid shaking vigorously as it could damage some of the live components of the milk.

 We only recommend heating breastmilk once when thawed using the tips provided above, we do not suggest refreezing once thawed.

 To ensure you’re not wasting any breastmilk, store your expressed milk in 60 to 120ml (2 to 4 oz) quantities, at least until you know how much milk your baby consumes at each feed.